jdockerty/gitlias/README.md

 Set a number of aliases in a `gitlias.toml` file.
 For example, you might switch between a `work` and `personal` alias when committing to your own projects on a lunch break.

+## Install

+The simplest way to install is by using Go

+    go install github.com/jdockerty/gitlias@latest

+## Usage
 ```toml
 # ${HOME}/gitlias.toml